barumau/pandunia/english/dunia_pijin.md

 ## Relatively simple

-Parts of a word are called _morphemes_.
 Languages can be categorized by two distinct parameters:

-- How many morphemes a single word is made of?
+- How many parts a single word is made of?
-- How separable those morphemes are?
+- How separable those parts are?

 The above-mentioned widely spoken languages can be divided into four types according to these parameters.

-1. Analytic language : Morphemes are few and distinct
+1. Analytic language : Words are made of few, distinct parts.
     - Mandarin Chinese
-2. Analytic fusional language: Morphemes are few and fused
+2. Analytic fusional language: Words are made of few, fused parts.
     - English
-3. Agglutinative language : Morphemes are many and distinct
+3. Agglutinative language : Words are made of many, distinct parts.
     - Japanese, Malay-Indonesian, Telugu
-4. Synthetic fusional language: Morphemes are many and fused
+4. Synthetic fusional language: Words are made of many, fused parts.
     - Spanish, Portuguese, French
     - German, Russian
     - Hindi-Urdu, Bengali, Punjabi